iankur/stream-tweets/README.md

 ### Some scope of Improvement
 * I have implemented dictionary, maximum size and time with global variables.
 However, a better idea can be to implement these variables as instance variables.
+* This program assumes that words are case sensitive,i.e., word with a lowercase letter is different from the same word but having the same letter in uppercase.

 IN CASE OF ANY ISSUES, PLEASE LET ME KNOW BY DROPPING A MAIL AT ankurk@iitk.ac.in